 At the heart of John Squares lies the Greene Monument honoring General Nathanael Greene of Rhode Island.
-Greene was a hero of the Southern campaign during the American Revolution and in 1825, the Marquis de Lafayette, the aide-de-camp to General Washington during the American Revolution, laid the cornerstone for his monument.
-Nothing was engraved on the monument when it was built, however, in 1886 bronze plaques were added with Jefferson Davis as a guest of honor at the ceremony.
+Greene was a hero of the Southern campaign during the American Revolution.
+In 1825, the Marquis de Lafayette, laid the cornerstone for Greene’s monument.
+Nothing was engraved on the monument when it was built, however, in 1886, bronze plaques featuring information on Greene’s life, while the other featured a bas-relief of Greene.

 In 1902, General Green was reinterred under the monument from Colonial Park Cemetery. …After they “rediscovered” his lost remains in 1901.